nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

+**Value proposition**:
-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* manage tasks and contacts faster than a typical mouse/GUI driven app
+* allows efficient delegation of tasks to subordinates in an organised and centralised manner

 ### User stories